Jacob Collier: 2015–2018: In My Room, world tour, and #IHarmU

 In December 2016, Collier collaborated with 150 students at MIT to produce a live concert in Kresge Auditorium, titled "Imagination Off the Charts", playing alongside orchestral arrangements of his repertoire.
 This residency was the subject of a documentary film, Imagination Off The Charts, which won a regional Emmy in June 2018.
 In February 2017, Collier won two Grammy Awards for Best Arrangement, Instrumental or A Cappella for the Stevie Wonder song "You and I", and Best Arrangement, Instrumental and Vocals for a cover of "Flintstones".
 In March he made his US television debut on The Tavis Smiley Show, performing "You and I" with jazz-gospel a cappella group Take 6.
 Collier re-composed Samsung's signature ringtone, "Over The Horizon", for the Samsung Galaxy S8/S8+, and was co-producer on two songs from Becca Stevens' album Regina.
 He helped to score the DreamWorks' film The Boss Baby with composer Hans Zimmer.
 He performed with Zimmer and Pharrell Williams at Coachella Valley Music and Arts Festival.

 Collier toured internationally for two and a half years between 1 July 2015 and 18 December 2017, while hosting masterclasses and performances with orchestras and big bands around the world, including the Metropole Orkest.
 On 9 July, he and Cory Henry performed with the Metropole Orkest and Jules Buckley at the North Sea Jazz Festival.
-In July 2018, he was one of the guests at Quincy Jones's 85th birthday party celebrations at the Montreux Jazz Club.
+In July 2018, he was one of the guests at Quincy Jones' 85th birthday party celebrations at the Montreux Jazz Club.
 On 19 July, "Jacob Collier and Friends" performed as part of the BBC Proms at the Royal Albert Hall in London.